Cherrmann8/Census2Xlsx/README.md

 This application was developed for Heartland Grant Solutions: http://www.heartlandgrants.org/.

+Intended to be used in junction with Tableau.

 ## Terminology

+Census2Xlsx accepts a Report Area and a set of Tables from multiple Sections from the user to create the final xlsx file.

 Location: A geographic location described by a census geocode.
 Locations can represent a variety of geographic levels defined but the US census.
 Currently support state, county, and place geographic levels.